TraDAO Price Reaches $0.27 on Exchanges (TOD)

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

 TraDAO’s total supply is 115,081 tokens and its circulating supply is 1,124,930,668 tokens.
-TraDAO’s official Twitter account is @trava_capital and its Facebook page is accessible here.
 TraDAO’s official message board is blog.tradao.finance.
 TraDAO’s official website is trava.capital.
+TraDAO’s official Twitter account is @trava_capital and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as TraDAO directly using US dollars.
-Investors seeking to trade TraDAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TraDAO using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as TraDAO directly using US dollars.
+Investors seeking to trade TraDAO should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TraDAO using one of the aforementioned exchanges.

 Receive News & Updates for TraDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TraDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.